jgeumlek/MoltenGamepad/documentation/profiles.md

 Will save all currently used driver profiles (not device profiles!) to the specified file, placed in the `profiles` config directory.

 You'll likely want to put your filename in quotes.

+You'll also likely want to open up this file later in your favorite text editor and clean it up.

 ##Loading